casid/jusecase/README.md

 }
 ```

-TODO add link to jusecase-guice repository.
+Note: JUsecase does not come with Guice support by default.
+To add guice support, follow the instructions on [jusecase-guice](https://github.com/casid/jusecase-guice).
+This should also be a good starting point if you would like to add support for other dependency injection frameworks.

-If you are unsure what method to use, start with manual injection.
-Switching to a dependency injection framework is a matter of minutes.
-And remember, no tests need to be changed and your tests will warn you instantly if the dependency injection framework fails to initialize a usecase!
+If you are unsure what dependency injection method to use, start with manual injection.
+Switching to a dependency injection framework will still be straight forward, as all dependencies will be managed at one central place.
+And remember, no tests need to be changed when you change the dependency injection method.
+And your tests will warn you instantly if the dependency injection framework fails to initialize a usecase that for whatsoever reason!